Campus Improvement Plan

 2022-23: Reading: 96% (approaches), 83% (meets), 56% (masters); Math: 96% (approaches), 85% (meets), 61% (masters) Baseline Year

-Evaluation Data Sources: 2023 Texas Academic Performance Report and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Texas Academic Performance Report, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 1

-Strategy 1: During August Inservice, teachers and instructional specialists will look closely at data from the 2023-2024 school year, including literacy benchmark assessments, PSAs, STAAR, TELPAS, and K-2 progress monitoring data with their grade level and vertical teams to strategically plan for instruction at the start of the school year.
+Strategy 1: During August Inservice, teachers and instructional specialists will look closely at data from the 2024-2025 school year, including literacy benchmark assessments, PSAs, STAAR, TELPAS, and K-2 progress monitoring data with their grade level and vertical teams to strategically plan for instruction at the start of the school year.

-Strategy's Expected Result/Impact: Analysis of prior data will result in targeted planning and instruction.
+Strategy's Expected Result/Impact: Analysis of prior data will result in targeted planning and instruction

-Funding Sources: - 199 PIC 24 - At Risk - $500
+Funding Sources: - 199 PIC 24 - At Risk - $100

 Strategy 2: At the start of the school year, teachers will study the TEKS and identify essential standards for their grade level, guided by the support of campus instructional specialists and administration, as well as feedback from the grade level teams above and below them.